National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 This unit-harmonization pipeline consists of several steps:

-1. selecting a canonical unit for each measurement variable,
+1. Select a canonical unit for each measurement variable.
-1. developing a formula for converting data values to this canonical unit,
+1. Develop a formula for converting data values to this canonical unit.
-1. obtaining a clinical review of each formula,
+1. Obtain a clinical review of each formula.
-1. applying the formula to convert data values in each unit into the target canonical unit, and
+1. Apply the formula to convert data values in each unit into the target canonical unit.
-1. removing any rows containing harmonized values that fall outside of accepted value ranges for the measurement.
+1. Remove any rows containing harmonized values that fall outside of accepted value ranges for the measurement.

 For data with missing units for all the results within a lab test for a particular data partner, N3C compares the values to pooled values from all data partners using the Kolmogorov-Smirnov test.